 Anam Cara in the Celtic Tradition

-O’Donohue wrote about what anam cara meant in the Celtic tradition.
+Many have written about what anam cara means in the Celtic tradition.
 The Celts had a fantastic understanding of what love and friendship meant.
-According to O’Donohue, the Celts believed your anam cara was your teacher and/or spiritual advisor.
+According to various authors, the Celts believed your anam cara was your teacher and/or spiritual advisor.

 In its original guise, the term related to the person who heard your confession which of course meant you had revealed your hidden secrets to them.
 It was possible to share the innermost workings of your heart, mind and self with this person in what was the deepest possible meaning of the word ‘friendship’.

 This bond between friends was said to be unbreakable as your anam cara knew the person you really were without any mask.
 In the Celtic tradition, you were only at home when you were truly understood.
 The term related to a friendship laden with affection and it wasn’t simply a metaphor.
-O’Donohue suggests that in order to have an anam cara, you need to have complete integrity of intention which is what sets this soul friend apart from ‘casual’ friends or acquaintances.
+It has been suggested that in order to have an anam cara, you need to have complete integrity of intention which is what sets this soul friend apart from ‘casual’ friends or acquaintances.

 Your Special Friend

-Interestingly, O’Donohue acknowledges that you may have an anam cara and be completely unaware of their effect on you.
+Interestingly, is is thought that you may have an anam cara and be completely unaware of their effect on you.
 While this special friend is someone capable of helping you find light and peace, you may not meet them particularly often.
 It is only when that person’s presence is lost do you understand their role in your life.
 When they are out of your life for an extended period (or permanently), you are likely to have feelings of absence and distance.

 According to a spiritual teacher called Colm McColman, anam cara refers to a unique form of spiritual guidance that was at the very centre of Celtic spirituality.
-As well as repeating what O’Donohue said about providing spiritual support, McColman also suggests that this type of relationship is possible in a more formal way.
+McColman suggests that this type of relationship is possible in a more formal way.
 An example would be a coach who shares his knowledge with others in a structured manner; this type of person could be referred to as a spiritual counselor.

 This individual doesn’t necessarily need to be a religious professional although they tend to make good candidates.
 If you are fortunate enough to have a close friend you can discuss spiritual topics, he or she could be classified as your anam cara.